GustavePate/mergetrelloboards/README.md

     vim /path/to/mergetrelloboards/conf.py

-Change the configuration, you will need:
+Change the configuration.
+You will need:
-- a trello api developper key [here](https://trello.com/docs/).
+- a Trello API developer key [here](https://Trello.com/docs/).
-- a trello api developper token [here](https://trello.com/docs/).
+- a Trello API developer token [here](https://trello.com/docs/).
-- your master and slave board id (see the url in your webbrowser when you're connected to trello)
+- your master and slave board id (see the url in your webbrowser when you're connected to Trello)

 ## Usage